thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 * Full Fidelity

 Resilience means our parser does not stop at the first error.
-This might sound a bit javascript-y at first, but stay with me.
 Once our language is interactive it will often see source code while the user is editing it.
 If our parser stops at the first error, anytime our user modifies a function we become unable to parse the entire file.
 Rather than stop at the first error, we want to confine that first error and parse as much valid syntax as possible.